mcarvin8/ava-sf-devops/README.md

 ### Validation Merge Request Pipelines

 In the "Merge requests" settings, you can enable "Pipelines must succeed" to ensure the merge request validation passes before the request can be accepted.
-I also recommend enabling "Enable merged results pipelines" under "Merge options".

 ### Protected CI/CD Environments

 You can protect each CI/CD environment to limit those who can deploy to the orgs.

-In both models, the validation environments start with "validate-", which you can allow anyone to validate.
+The pre-deploy validation environments start with "validate-", which you can allow anyone to validate.

 But for destructions and deployments, I would recommend protecting these environments to limit those who can permanently change the target org.